On this page

 Tax measures extended

-- businesses will be able to apply for payment extensions for taxes until 1 September.
+- businesses can apply for payment extensions for taxes;

-- The interest rate on tax and tax collection will remain close to zero until1 September.
+- The interest rate on tax and tax collection will remain close to zero;

-- The Tax Administration will not impose fines for late payments until 1 October.
+- The Tax Administration will not impose fines for late payments;

 - The relaxation of the hours critorion will continue.

 You can apply for a payment extension of 3 months for all your income tax, corporate tax, payroll tax, and turnover tax (VAT) assessements at once, by filling out an online form (in Dutch).
 You need a DigiD for this, but if you don't have one, you can ask an employee or a financial advisor to login for you, using their DigiD.
 You will need to fill out your RSIN number or your citizen service number (BSN), so keep these ready.
 The Dutch Tax Administration will put on hold any measures in place to collect payment immediately upon reception of your request..
 You can also change your provisional assessment, to lower your financial obligations.

 You do not have to pay VAT on the supply of face masks.
 If you sell face masks, you may continue to deduct pre-tax.
 The government takes this measure to make face masks more cheaply available, as use of face masks is mandatory in public transport since 1 June.

 Lower tax interest rates